-This document covers the secure operation of the TippingPoint IPS appliances including the initialization, roles, and responsibilities of operating the product in a secure, FIPScompliant manner.
+This document covers the secure operation of the HP TippingPoint Intrusion Prevention System including the initialization, roles, and responsibilities of operating the product in a secure, FIPS-compliant manner.

 1.2 References

 This Security Policy deals specifically with the operation and implementation of the module in the technical terms of the FIPS 140-2 standard.
 Additional information on the module can be found on the HP TippingPoint website.